IreneRukumbuzi/e-invoice/README.md

 # E-Invoice

 ## Overview
-The E-invoice Application is a web-based platform designed to manage user invoices.
-The application allows users to sign up, log in, and be able to create, read, edit and delete invoices.
+The E-invoice Application is a Spring Boot Application designed to manage users and invoices.
+The application allows users to sign up, log in, and be able to create, view, edit and delete their invoices.

 ## Features
 - **User Registration**: Allows new users to create an account.
 - **User Login**: Enables existing users to log in to the application.
-- **Invoices Management**: Users can view and update their invoices.
+- **Invoices Management**: Users can create, view, update and delete their invoices.
 - **Authentication**: Secure login and registration using JWT (JSON Web Tokens).

 ## Technologies Used